-Revenue generated by the sale of products represented 47% and 60% of our total revenue for the three months ended March 31, 2023 and 2022, respectively.
-The remaining revenue was generated from subscription sales and services for our products.
+Revenue generated by the sale of products represented 37% and 46% of our total revenue for the three months ended June 30, 2023 and 2022, respectively.
+The remaining revenue was generated from subscription sales and services for our products, and an immaterial amount from license fees, as discussed below.
 Going forward, we expect our products to be adopted in a variety of vertical industry markets and geographic regions, primarily within the United States.

 We continue to transition our go-to-market strategy to focus on our "pure subscription" sales model, where the customer leases our hardware, as opposed to purchasing the hardware outright, and enters into a multi-year security-as-a-service subscription.
 Accordingly, we expect subscription revenue as a percentage of total revenue to increase in future periods.
 We believe that the pure subscription model aligns more closely with the SaaS nature of our business and results in a more predictable and consistent recurring revenue stream as compared to the purchase subscription model.
-As part of this overall strategy, we entered into a distribution and license agreement in March 2023 with Columbia Tech, a wholly-owned subsidiary of Coghlin Companies, which currently serves as our primary contract manufacturer.
-Under this arrangement, we have granted a limited, non-exclusive license under our intellectual property rights to Columbia Tech, and Columbia Tech will manufacture hardware systems and contract directly with certain of our resellers to fulfill sales demand where the end-user customer requires the contract to be in form of a hardware purchase.
-Columbia Tech will pay us a hardware license fee for each system sold under this agreement.
-In these instances, we will still contract directly with the reseller to provide a multi-year security-as-a-service subscription to the end-users.
-We expect sales under this distribution and license agreement will commence by the end of the second fiscal quarter of 2023.
+As part of this overall strategy, we entered into a distribution and license agreement in March 2023 (the "Distribution and License Agreement") with Columbia Electrical Contractors, Inc. ("Columbia Tech"), which currently serves as our primary contract manufacturer.
+Under this arrangement, we have granted a limited, non-exclusive license under our intellectual property rights to Columbia Tech, and Columbia Tech manufactures hardware systems and contracts directly with certain of our resellers to fulfill sales demand where the end-user customer requires the contract to be in form of a hardware purchase.
+Columbia Tech pays us a hardware license fee for each system sold under this agreement.
+In these instances, we still contract directly with the reseller to provide a multi-year security-as-a service subscription to the end-users.